lgili/modm-template/mcal/board/module.md

 Please note that YOU must explicitly call the `Board` functions to initialize your hardware, just including the board module is not enough.
-Here is an example using the `modm:board-a` BSP:
+Here is an example using the `modm:same70_xplained` BSP:

 ```cpp
 #include <mcal/board.hpp>